 - I am our School’s Undergraduate Admissions Officer.
 If you are thinking about studying Computer Science at St Andrews, please look at the relevant School web pages and consider visiting us.

 - We hold regular SCONE (SCOttish Networking Event) meetings for anyone who is interested in networking and systems.
-Our next meeting is in Edinburgh on 2 June.
+Our next meeting is here in St Andrews on 26 April.
 Sign up to the mailing list to find out more.